 - You'd like to steer maximum CPC bids for individual ad groups, keywords or placements.

 - You're mainly interested in increasing website traffic, not necessarily brand awareness.

 - You don't need to reach a target budget every month.
 (If you do need to reach a target budget, Maximise clicks may be a better choice.)

 - Your campaign targets the search network, the Display Network, or both.

 If you're not sure which keywords or placements are most profitable, or if you don't have time to devote to managing manual bids, Maximise clicks is probably a better fit for you.

-If you want to focus on impressions, you can try one of the following bid strategies to help maximise visibility.
+If you want to focus on visibility, you can try one of the following bid strategies to help maximise visibility: